IIEWFL/prog6212-poe-ST10029788/README.md

 * _Double click on the folder titled "ST10029788_AariyaSingh_PROG6212_POE_Part1"._
 * _Double click on the Visual Studio Solution file named "ST10029788_AariyaSingh_PROG6212_POE_Part1.sln"._
 * _After the program has finished loading, press on the green play symbol with the words "Start" written next to it._
-_Please note: Download all the files from the folder to make sure the program executes with no errors, as the Calcultions and Module information is in a separate class library_
+Download all the files from the folder to make sure the program executes, as the Calcultions and Module information is in a separate class library_

 E. Run the SQL script to create the database
-***
-### code-attributions
 ***

 ## Reference list

 adegeo (2023).
 DataGrid - WPF .NET Framework. [online] Microsoft.com.
 Available at: https://learn.microsoft.com/en-us/dotnet/desktop/wpf/controls/datagrid?view=netframeworkdesktop-4.8 [Accessed 21 Sep.
 2023].